My father could hear a little animal step,

 Into places where the rest of us had never been.

-~~William Stafford, Listening
+~William Stafford, Listening

-I remembered thinking, “This is his pearl of great price, be very careful with it.”
-I held his story in my large hands—as if fragile.
-He felt safe enough to let me carry it for a while as we walked down a dirt road.
+I went for a walk with a new friend.
+We walked about three miles as the crow flies, but much further inside his story tracing back years and hundreds of miles.
+I remember thinking, “This is his pearl of great price, be very careful with it.”
+I held his story in my large hands—as if holding it in a kintsugi chalice.
+He felt safe enough to let me carry it for a while as we walked down a mountain trail.

 Carrying another person’s story is one of the most sacred things I have ever done and ever hope to do.
-Inside their story is the essence of who they are, what they’ve done and what they aspire to become.
-Embedded in their story are the colors and contours of a life God is eroding, wind-carving, storming, and growing into a landscape in which He would walk in the cool of the day.
+Inside their story is the essence of who they are, what they’ve done, and who they aspire to become.
+I am witness to the colors and contours of a life God is eroding, wind-carving, and growing into a landscape in which He would walk in the cool of the day.

-He spoke of an emotionally distant father, the suicide of a close friend, loneliness that comes from caring for people, angst about what is truly important in life, insecurity about his own value and worth, a job that went bad, pain…pain…pain….
+He spoke of an emotionally distant father, the suicide of a close friend, the loneliness that comes from caring for people, angst about what is truly important in life, insecurity about his own value and worth, a job that went bad, pain…pain…pain….
 And then temptation.
 And then sin.

-I ask myself why I love hearing stories from my brothers and sisters and it occurred to me that when I am invited into the story of my brother, it is like looking into a reflecting pool.
-I see three wavy images–one is the emaciated skeletal mess I have made of my own life and one is the shining splendor of the creature I am becoming by the grace of Christ.
-And as I peer through the gossamer veil of the Holy Spirit, I see a third—the backside of God.
+I ask myself why I love hearing soul stories from my brothers and sisters, and it occurred to me that when I am invited into the story of another, it is like looking into an alpine lake.
+I see three wavy images.
+One is the trusted brokenness and pain of a person created in the image of the living God, and the other is the shining splendor of the creature I am becoming by the grace of God as two souls share slow and unguarded moments together.